kavya-gouda/Azure-automation-accounts/04-link-Azure-automation-to-log-analysis.md

 we can send job, automation event data diagnostic information to analytics, this doesn't require linked workspace log analytics workspace can only linked to one automation account and vice verse.

+both has to be in same region except for eastus and

+how to link?

+Go to automation account